ProlificsPanther/Docker-Panther/README.md

   * docker-entrypoint.sh (keeps Catalina and Panther App running)

  # Prerequisites: (Optional)
-   Enable port 8080 from your host machine so that you can check your URL outside the host machine also.
+   Enable port 8080 from your host machine to access the Panther Web application from other clients.

  # Downloading the Panther Docker image::
    Use the command  below